HypeHound/downpay-docs/docs/index.md

 ### High-end Products

 If you're selling products that are challenging for customers to pay off in full at checkout, you can use Downpay as a layaway solution to split their payment in two and make it easier on their wallets.
 This method is also useful when your high end products are coupled with long shipping times.

+### Try before you buy

+If you're looking to offer customers the chance to try products before being charged, you can defer payment for a given amount of time and only charge if the customer does not return the prdouct within the window.

 ## Key features